schrodinger41/snapstudy/README.md

-Here’s a detailed README for your SnapStudy project that you can copy and paste directly:

----

 # SnapStudy

 SnapStudy is an interactive flashcard platform that allows users to create, manage, and study flashcard sets across various categories.
 It features user authentication, search functionality, timed quizzes, and a user-friendly interface designed to enhance the study experience.